- 5 minutes to read

 Function Description

-endsWith('expression', content) Check if text ends with certain word/letter
+endsWith('expression', content) Check if content ends with the specified expression

-startsWith('expression', content) Check if text starts with certain word/letter
+startsWith('expression', content) Check if content starts with the specified expression

 Function Description

-length(content, [bool unique = true]) Returns the numerical value(s) with the Length of the content
+length(content, [bool unique = true]) Return the length (character count) of content

-min(content, [bool unique = true]) Return the minimum value of numerical values, returns nothing if no numerical values was found
+min(content, [bool unique = true]) Return the minimum numerical value

-max(content, [bool unique = true]) Return the maximum value of numerical values, returns nothing if no numerical values was found
+sum(content, [bool unique = true]) Calculate the sum of numerical values

-If your expression includes single quotes (apostrophe), you need to escape them using an extra single quote.
+If your expression includes single quotes (apostrophes), you must escape them using an additional single quote:

 ' ''